chrishayes042/C195-WGU/README.txt

+THIS PROJECT IS COMPLETED AND PASSED.
+PLEASE DO NOT COPY THIS PROJECT.
+USE FOR REFERENCE ONLY

 # C195 Application
 The purpose of this application is to teach the creator how to design an application that utilizes a MSSQL database.
 To do this, I created a Java GUI desktop application that schedules appointments.